sebasfalcone/better-work-notes/Dessign_Patterns.md

 - The most universal and high-level patterns are called *architectural patterns*.
 These patterns can implement these patterns in virtually any language.

-We can divide patterns in three groups:
+We can divide patterns into three groups:
 - **Creational patterns** provide object creation mechanisms that increase flexibility and reuse of existing code.
-- **Structural patterns** explain how to assemble objects and classes into larger structures, while keeping the structures flexible and efficient.
+- **Structural patterns** explain how to assemble objects and classes into larger structures while keeping the structures flexible and efficient.
 - **Behavioral patterns** take care of effective communication and the assignment of responsibilities between objects.

 # Design principles